Leaving an Abusive Relationship with No Money

 - Are you prepared to initially deactivate your social media accounts?

-It’s important to keep a level head and not seek revenge as a response to any smear campaign as this will only make things worse.
+It’s important to keep a level head and not seek revenge as a response to any smear campaign, as this will only make things worse.

 Instead, figure out how to protect yourself emotionally and legally.

-The Dilemma of Leaving an Abusive Relationship with no Money
+The Dilemma of Leaving an Abusive Relationship with No Money

 If you are in an abusive relationship, just remember that you are not alone.
 Many women have gone through such situations and have come out stronger than before.
 However, many of them have also remained trapped due to financial constraints.

-You might think that staying in an abusive marriage is better than being without any money in the world.
-But trust us; it’s not!
+But trust us, it’s not!
 Staying in an abusive marriage means that you are being tormented more now than ever before.
 It is important to plan and get out of this relationship as soon as possible for your own safety, health, and sanity.

-However, if you don’t have much money, getting out of the relationship can be very difficult but not impossible… be prepared for the hardship and focus on making it work for you and your children.
+However, if you don’t have much money, getting out of the relationship can be very difficult, but not impossible.

 You may not have the resources to afford a place to stay, and you may also have a job that doesn’t pay very well and doesn’t allow you to save money.